 I'm not in LA, can you still help me?

 Sure!
-I have done a ton of teaching over Google Hangouts.
+Most of the tutoring I do is over Google Hangouts.
 Our sessions will be recorded and available for later reference, so I often recommend that over in-person sessions.

 What's your favorite cocktail?

 Ah, the ultimate question!
 It’s a daiquiri, hands down.
 And note that a daiquiri is not a frozen strawberry drink with a tucan on top, rather: